elixir-lang/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 :rescued
 ```

-This finishes our introduction to `try`, `catch` and `rescue`.
+This finishes our introduction to `try`, `catch`, and `rescue`.
 You will find they are used less frequently in Elixir than in other languages, although they may be handy in some situations where a library or some particular code is not playing "by the rules".